-Date(s) Collected 90 TM percentile Action Level MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppb) 2020 0.004 0.015 0 22 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 2020 0.45 1.3 1.3 22 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives
+Date(s) Collected 90 TM percentile Action Level MCLG # of sites sampled # of sites above Action Level Possible Source of Contamination Lead (ppb) 2023 3 15 0 21 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 2023 0.15 1.3 1.3 21 0 Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives

-Bacteria Date Highest # Positive samples in a month (Value) MCL TT Trigger TT Violation Possible Source of Contamination Total Coliform September 1 N/A Y Ν Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+Bacteria Date Highest # Positive samples in a month (Value) MCL TT Trigger TT Violation Possible Source of Contamination Total Coliform November 4 N/A Y N Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessments to identify any problems that were found during these assessments.

-During the past year, we were required to conduct Two Level 2 Assessments.
+During the past year, we were required to conduct two Level 2 Assessments.
 Two Level 2 Assessments were completed.
-We were Not required to take any corrective actions, however, the distribution system was flushed, and the Standpipe was overflowed as a precaution.
+We were not required to take any corrective actions.